npcole/npyscreen/docs/Documentation.rst

 Menus are usually created by calling a (supporting) Form's *new_menu* method.
 Thereafter, the following methods are useful:

-*addItem(text='', onSelect=function)*
+*addItem(text='', onSelect=function, shortcut=None)*
    *text* should be the string to be menu.  onSelect should be a function to be called if that item is selected by the user.
 This is one of the few easy opportunities in npyscreen to create circular references - you may wish to pass in a proxy to a function instead.
 I've tried to guard you against circular references as much as possible - but this is just one of those times I can't second-guess your application structure.
+Version 2.0pre82 adds the ability to add a shortcut.

-*addNewSubmenu(...)*
+*addNewSubmenu(name=None, shortcut=None)*
    Create a new submenu (returning a proxy to it).
 This is the preferred way of creating submenus.
+Version 2.0pre82 adds the ability to add a keyboard shortcut.

 *addSubmenu(submenu)*
     Add an existing Menu to the Menu as a submenu.
 All things considered, addNewSubmenu is usually a better bet.